jkorte-dev/mpy-dtu/README.md

 Required Hardware:

 - ESP32x with Micropython (any esp32x is OK e.g. esp32s2, esp32s3, esp32c3, esp32c6).
-RP2350 W basically worked but nrf communication wasn't good. esp32 and w600 worked only with console output due to lack of ram.
+RP2350 W basically worked but nrf communication wasn't good. esp32 and w600 worked only with console output due to lack of ram (unless you use romfs, see instructions below.
 - nRF24L01+ Module
-- I2C OLED Display (128x64 ssd1306)
+- Optional: I2C OLED Display (128x64 ssd1306) or SPI LCD (128x64 st7567)
 - Hoymiles HM series solar inverter with panel ;-)
 - stable power supply for the microcontroller